-VAWA provides specific protections for victims of domestic violence, dating violence, sexual assault or stalking.
+VAWA provides specific protections for victims of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking.

-- 1. VAWA provides that PHCD may not deny admission or assistance to an applicant on the basis or as a direct result of the fact that the person has been a victim of domestic violence, dating violence, sexual assault or stalking if the applicant otherwise qualifies for admission or assistance. - 2.
-Provides that PHCD may not terminate the Lease of a family that moves out of the dwelling unit in violation of the Lease, with or without prior notification to PHCD, if the move occurred to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, sexual assault or stalking and who reasonably believed they were imminently threatened by harm from further violence if they remained in the unit. - 3.
-Provides that an incident or incidents of actual or threatened domestic violence, dating violence, sexual assault or stalking may not be construed either as a serious or repeated lease violation by the victim or as good cause to terminate the Lease of the victim. - 4.
-Provides that criminal activity directly related to domestic violence, dating violence, sexual assault or stalking may not be construed as cause for terminating the Lease of a resident if a member of the resident's household, a guest, or another person under the resident's control is the one engaging in the criminal activity and the resident or affiliated individual or other individual is the actual or threatened victim of the domestic violence, dating violence, sexual assault, or stalking.
+- 1. VAWA provides that PHCD may not deny admission or assistance to an applicant on the basis or as a direct result of the fact that the person has been a victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking if the applicant otherwise qualifies for admission or assistance. - 2.
+Provides that PHCD may not terminate the Lease of a family that moves out of the dwelling unit in violation of the Lease, with or without prior notification to PHCD, if the move occurred to protect the health or safety of a family member who is or has been the victim of domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking and who reasonably believed they were imminently threatened by harm from further violence if they remained in the unit. - 3.
+Provides that an incident or incidents of actual or threatened domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking may not be construed either as a serious or repeated lease violation by the victim or as good cause to terminate the Lease of the victim. - 4.
+Provides that criminal activity directly related to domestic violence, economic abuse, technological abuse, dating violence, sexual assault or stalking may not be construed as cause for terminating the Lease of a resident if a member of the resident's household, a guest, or another person under the resident's control is the one engaging in the criminal activity and the resident or affiliated individual or other individual is the actual or threatened victim of the domestic violence, economic abuse, technological abuse, dating violence, sexual assault, or stalking.